Yusuf Alireza, Board Chair

 John Lindfors, Chair-Elect

-John Lindfors is the Co-founder and Managing Partner of DST Global.
-Over the last several years, DST Global has invested in companies such as Facebook, Alibaba, JD.com, Didi, AirBnB, Spotify, Xiaomi, WhatsApp, etc. and currently has more than $10 billion of assets under management.
-John joined DST in 2010 and has been based in Hong Kong since 2011.
-Prior to joining DST, John was the Partner in charge of the European Technology and Media Investment Banking department for Goldman Sachs.
+John Lindfors is the Co-founder and Managing Partner of DST Global, a growth equity firm backing exceptional tech entrepreneurs.
+Prior to DST Global, John was the Partner in charge of the European Technology and Media Investment Banking department for Goldman Sachs.
 He joined Goldman Sachs in 1993 and worked in London and New York during his 17 years at the firm.
 John earned a M.Sc.
 (Econ.) from the Swedish School of Economics in Helsinki in 1993.

 Andrew Balls is PIMCO's Chief Investment Officer for Global Fixed Income.
 Based in London, he oversees PIMCO’s European, Asia-Pacific, emerging markets and global investment teams.
 He manages global portfolios and is a member of PIMCO’s investment committee.
 Before joining PIMCO in 2006 he was an economics correspondent and columnist for the Financial Times in London, New York and Washington, DC.
 He holds a bachelor's degree from Oxford, a master's degree from Harvard and was a lecturer in economics at Keble College, Oxford.